 Jesus told his apostles to make new disciples and teach them to obey everything he had commanded (Matthew 28:20).
+These are those commands:

 Is it just me, or is the church losing its emphasis on prayer?
 Are Christians focused on worship rather than prayer?
 Are pastors focused on leadership, management and programs rather than prayer?
 I’m certain that the devil wants to distract us from prayer – simply because it is the activity that Jesus taught as being so important.